adobe/htl-spec/SPECIFICATION.md

 Like in JSP (see section "1.2.2 Literal-expression" from the [JSP 2.1 Expression Language Specification](http://download.oracle.com/otn-pub/jcp/jsp-2.1-fr-spec-oth-JSpec/jsp-2_1-fr-spec-el.pdf)), to escape an expression (the `${`), it can be prefixed it with a backslash (`\${`).

 #### 1.1.2.
 Expressions
-Here are some examples of Sightly expressions:
+Here are some examples of HTL expressions:

 ```html
 <!--/* Identifiers: */-->